ktrnka/mlops_example_cortex/README.md

+**Archived: Databricks acquired Cortex Labs in 2022 and the [cortex](https://github.com/cortexlabs/cortex) repo has not been maintained, so I don't recommend trying this for learning**

 This repo is another in my series of MLops examples to show the basics, such as:
 * Saving and loading a trained model
 * Versioning models